MODEL DIRECTORY

 Achieving Healthcare Efficiency through Accountable Design

 AHEAD is a voluntary state total cost of care (TCOC) model that aims to drive state and sub-state-regional health care transformation and multi-payer alignment.
-It seeks to improve the total health of a state’s population while lowering costs through primary care investment, hospital global budgets, and geographic ACO entities.
+It seeks to improve the total health of a state’s population while lowering costs by investing in primary care, implementing hospital global budgets, and utilizing geographic ACO entities.

 ASM